Same-sex marriage in Bermuda: Background

 The Bermudian Government first made clear in 2004 that it would not consider recognising civil unions or same-sex marriages.
 In May 2006, MP Renee Webb tabled a private member's bill seeking to add sexual orientation as prohibited ground of discrimination to the Human Rights Act 1981.
 However, the bill was dismissed when the Parliament of Bermuda refused to debate it.
 At the time, social attitudes were such that some gay and lesbian residents chose to emigrate—often to the United Kingdom, where Bermudians and other British Overseas Territories citizens have a right to reside—in order to live more openly.
 One emigrant noted that same-sex relationships had to be kept secret, with partners introduced only as "friends" and relationships between two Bermudians as being very difficult.
 Progress came in June 2013, when Parliament passed legislation prohibiting discrimination on the basis of sexual orientation under the Human Rights Act 1981.
 Although the same month, Premier Craig Cannonier stated that his government would not legalise same-sex marriage in Bermuda: "I can assure you that under my leadership this is not about same-sex marriage, and under my leadership that will not happen."

 On 11 February 2016, Attorney General Trevor Moniz said that the government would debate a bill to create civil unions for same-sex couples, though he ruled out the legalisation of same-sex marriage.
 On 29 February, the government announced that a referendum on same-sex marriage and civil unions was planned.
 On 12 March, Premier Michael Dunkley announced that the referendum would take place mid-to-late June 2016.
 The referendum was non-binding, and was described by Dunkley as "only a way to get some clarity on the issue".
 Voters were asked two questions: "Are you in favour of same-sex marriage in Bermuda?" and "Are you in favour of same-sex civil unions in Bermuda?"
 The referendum was held on 23 June 2016.
 Both proposals were rejected by 60–70% of voters though the referendum was legally invalid, as less than 50% of eligible voters turned out.

-An amendment to section 15 of the Matrimonial Causes Act 1974, which defined marriage as the union of "a man and a woman", was introduced to Parliament in 2016.
+An amendment to section 15 of the Matrimonial Causes Act 1974, which defined marriage as the union of "a man and a woman", was introduced to Parliament following the referendum.
 The amendment would have overridden the anti-discrimination provisions in the Human Rights Act 1981 and retain language stating that marriage was limited to "a man and a woman".
 On 8 July 2016, the House of Assembly passed the bill by 20 votes to 10, but on 21 July the Senate rejected the legislation by a 5–6 vote.